nikhil2213129/PhishingEmail/README.md

 Experiment with more advanced models such as Support Vector Machines or Deep Learning methods.
 Implement a web interface for real-time email classification.
 Gather and use a larger dataset for improved model accuracy.

+Feel free to customize any sections to better fit your project specifics!